exhuma/rearr/README.rst

 rearr will rearrage Python modules and classed by type and alphabetically.

-This will very likely break the code, so use at your own risk.
+This will **very likely** break the code, so use at your own risk.
 This has not yet been battle tested and should not be assumed "production ready".
 Make sure you have backups or revision control before applying it to any file.

+As of version 0.2.0, rearranging *only* takes place for files or classes containing the ``# rearr: enable`` top-evel comment.
+This makes it "opt-in" to avoid completely nuking the code-base.

+Additionally, it now only checks if something *would* be done by default.
+To overwrite files, the ``-w`` argument must be supplied.
+It will also automatically keep backups of original files.

+The backups can be disabled using ``--no-backup`` which might make sense in projects using revision control.

 Example